 These nodes include on-prem bare metal servers, cloud-hosted virtual machines, or on-prem virtual machines.

-Registering Existing Clusters
+Importing Existing Clusters